rimusz/glusterfs-gce/README.md

-# Bootstrap GlusterFS Cluster in GCE
+# Bootstrap HA GlusterFS Cluster in GCE

 As you know shared file systems are a tricky problem.
 One solution to that problem is a distributed file system.
 Something each one of your app nodes can read from and write to.
 When it comes to distributed file systems, [GlusterFS](https://www.gluster.org) is one of the leading products.